PyroAVR/k64_project_template/README.md

 OpenOCD provides a GDB server which acts as an arbiter for the actual debug protocols used on target devices, OpenSDA in this case.
 Do the following:
-1. Run `openocd -f scripts/frdm-k64f.cfg`.
-Ensure that your user is able to directly communicate with the device.
+1. From your terminal, run `scripts/gdb.sh build/main.elf`.
+You may need to change the target file if you edited the inner workings of `meson.build`
 2. From another pty, run `telnet localhost 4444`.
 This will allow you to control OpenOCD when GDB gets out of sync with the target.
-3. From another pty, run `scripts/gdb.sh build/main`.
-You may need to change the target file if you edited the inner workings of the `meson.build` file.
+3. In the telnet shell, type `reset init` before doing anything in GDB.
+This allows OpenOCD to sync GDB to the current state of the MCU before continuing.

+When debugging and flashing, an OpenOCD server is started that runs in the background.
+The scripts here create a PID file in case you need to kill it manually, which is located at the project root with the name `openocd.pid`.
+Normally, this should not be necessary.
+Running `scripts/openocd_server.sh stop` or typing `shutdown` in the telnet console should be enough to end your OpenOCD session gracefully.

+When debugging the target, a new ROM may be flashed to the device, but GDB will not be aware of the change, nor the reset.
+By default, the flash script causes the target to be running after a flash, meaning that `reset init` must be issued in the telnet console in order to reset and halt the target.
+Note that GDB will still not be aware of the new debugging symbols, so it needs to be restarted or the ELF file reloaded for correct source-level debugging.